yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 [https://www.instantcheckmate.com/opt-out/](https://www.instantcheckmate.com/opt-out/)

 ### 💰 InstantPeopleFinder
+InstantPeopleFinder is now owned by Intelius.
 Find your information here:

-[https://instantpeoplefinder.com](https://instantpeoplefinder.com/), remove listings from the sites it’s aggregating the data from, and try to opt out here, though you can’t provide requested URLs without paying.

-[https://www.instantpeoplefinder.com/optout.php.](https://www.instantpeoplefinder.com/optout.php) You can also email [optout@instantpeoplefinder.com](mailto:optout@instantpeoplefinder.com).
+[https://instantpeoplefinder.com](https://instantpeoplefinder.com/), and remove it from Intelius following the instructions below.

 ### ☠ Intelius
 Find your information here: [https://www.intelius.com](https://www.intelius.com/).
 Opt out here: [https://www.intelius.com/optout](https://www.intelius.com/optout).
-(Intelius owns Classmates, DateCheck, iSearch, LookUpAnyone, Peopleconnect.us, PeopleLookup, Phonesbook, Publicrecords, Spock, USSearch, Zabasearch).
+(Intelius owns Classmates, DateCheck, InstantPeopleFinder, iSearch, LookUpAnyone, Peopleconnect.us, PeopleLookup, Phonesbook, Publicrecords, Spock, USSearch, Zabasearch).

 ### ☠ 📞 MyLife
 Find your information here: [https://www.mylife.com](https://www.mylife.com/).
+Email your removal request to [privacy@mylife.com](mailto:privacy@mylife.com) with your name and a link to your profile.
+MyLife will try to get you to create an account with a copy of your driver’s license to submit a profile removal request, and we’ve received reports that emailing the info@mylife.com or removalrequests@mylife.com email addresses will require a phone call to
-(You don’t need to sign up and pay for anything).
-Opt out by calling (888) 704-1900, press 2, ask to be removed from MyLife (and Wink.com, just in case).
-You’ll need to provide your name, age, date of birth, email address, current mailing address, and a previous mailing address.
-Another option to try is to email a link to your profile to [removalrequests@mylife.com](mailto:removalrequests@mylife.com).
+(888) 704-1900.
+Previously, calling that number and pressing 2 allowed you to be removed from MyLife (and Wink.com) after providing your name, age, date of birth, email address, current mailing address, and a previous mailing address, but this no longer appears to be the case.
 (It also appears that you can sign up for a free membership to remove your reputation profile, though not your personal information such as your home address.)

 ### NeighborReport
 Look for your name or search under your address at [https://neighbor.report/](https://neighbor.report/).
 Try to get information removed at [https://neighbor.report/remove](https://neighbor.report/remove).